 Good, fresh milk from start to finish

-Once a dairy cow is milked, it takes only 3 days for her milk to get to the milk carton in the grocery store.
+Once a dairy cow is milked, it takes a maximum of 3 days for her milk to get to the milk carton in the grocery store.
 To keep milk fresh and safe, dairy farmers and processors take many precautions.

 Keeping standards high